dog-eared/Orbital4/README.md

 the specifications were:
 - the view can respond to button presses to call methods in the model, but otherwise not implement any other logic
 - uses at least 3 different JavaFX component types (label, button, textfield, etc)
-- the styling default GUI must be modified
+- the styling of the default GUI must be modified

 =======
 ## HOW TO PLAY: